Your rent and finances during COVID-19 outbreak

 Universal Credit guidance for claimants that are self-isolating has been published by the Department for Work and Pensions (DWP).
 You will not be sanctioned if you do not attend your Job Centre appointments.

 We will continue to update our website if anything changes over the coming weeks.
-We appreciate that situations are changing on a daily basis at the moment, so if your situation changes, please keep in touch with us so we can support you.
+We appreciate that guidelines are changing frequently and often at short notice, so if your situation changes, please keep in touch with us so we can support you.

 Is your boiler fed by oil from an external tank?

 You may have been contacted by us recently about filling up your tank now whilst fuel prices are low.
-If you need any advice about whether filling up now would suit your financial situations, please contact our Wefare team on firstname.lastname@example.org.
+If you need any advice about whether filling up now would suit your financial situations, please email our Wefare team.